 How Long Can I Expect My Plastic Retainer to Last?

-What Happens if I Don't Replace My Worn-Out Retainer?
+What Happens if My Plastic Retainer Breaks?

 How Often Should I See My Orthodontist for Retainer Checkups?